 Pro-poor growth is economic growth that involves and benefits the poor.
-It is a prerequisite for broadening income distribution and generation of employment hence poverty reduction.
-The most fundamental challenge for the pillar is to offer the poor an opportunity to generate their own incomes.
+It is a prerequisite for broadening income distribution and generating employment.
+The most fundamental challenge for the pillar is to offer the poor an opportunity to generate their own incomes, whilst providing the medium and large-scale private sector an enabling environment for investment.
 This will be achieved through the promotion of specific sectoral sources of pro-poor growth, and the creation of an enabling environment for pro-poor growth.

 The key specific sectoral source of growth is agriculture, although efforts will be made to diversify, especially through Micro, Small and Medium Scale Enterprises (MSMEs), into natural resources, manufacturing, tourism and small-scale mining.
 In agriculture, the focus is on the provision of necessary services and conditions to farmers for increased incomes.
 This involves interventions ranging from availability of inputs through improved production technologies and value addition to marketing.
-These interventions will where possible be targeted at farmers' clubs, associations and co-operatives.
+These interventions will, where, possible be targeted at farmers' clubs, associations and co-operatives.
 In natural resources, community-based management will be promoted in order to ensure conservation and sustainable utilisation of natural resources as an additional off-farm source of income.
 As regards MSMEs, emphasis is on creating an enabling environment for the development and operation of MSMEs.
 The MPRS reorients industrial and trade strategies to ensure increased contribution of the manufacturing, tourism and small-scale mining sectors to GDP.
 Deliberate attempts will be made to develop sector-specific clusters and to attract foreign capital in these sectors.

-The key factors that will contribute to an environment conducive for pro-poor growth are access to credit, macro-stability and improved rural infrastructure.
-Efforts will also be made to improve other infrastructure, strengthen trade and review taxation policy.
-Access to affordable credit is one of the most important factors affecting the production and therefore income of the poor.
+The key factors that will contribute to an environment conducive for pro-poor growth are macroeconomic stability, access to credit, and improved rural infrastructure.
+Efforts will also be made to improve enabling infrastructure, strengthen trade and investment arrangements and review taxation policy.
+Macroeconomic stability is a prerequisite for private sector development and economic growth.
+Access to affordable credit is one of the most important factors affecting production and therefore income of the poor.
 The goal in micro-finance is therefore to promote the development of a sustainable micro-finance industry.
 Under rural infrastructure, the key issues are to ensure rehabilitation and maintenance of existing infrastructure, and to increase investment.
 These issues are common to rural feeder roads, rural water supply and sanitation, rural electrification and rural telecommunications.

-The MPRS refocuses resources on infrastructure development by giving priority to maintenance and rehabilitation of facilities, outlining selective investments in new facilities, promoting greater participation of the private sector, encouraging cost recovery and guaranteeing long term financial support for maintenance and rehabilitation.
+The MPRS refocuses resources on other enabling infrastructure development by giving priority to maintenance and rehabilitation of facilities, outlining selective investments in new facilities, promoting greater participation of the private sector, encouraging cost recovery and guaranteeing long term financial support for maintenance and rehabilitation.
 This applies to the core road network, power, telecommunications and broadcasting.
 Finally, the MPRS will further widen the tax base to facilitate the lowering of tax burden on the enterprise sector.
-Tax relief and incentives will be rationalized and corporate tax will also be reviewed.
+Tax relief and incentives will be rationalised and corporate tax will also be reviewed.